 After establishing a successful immigration litigation record on behalf of the U.S. Government, Ms. Hysell then entered the private sector as an immigration attorney at a small law firm in San Francisco.
 There she expanded her practice to employment-based matters, and represented clients before the U.S. Citizenship and Immigration Service and the U.S. Department of State at various Consulates around the world.
 Ms. Hysell quickly established herself a reputation amongst both her clients and her colleagues as a compassionate and zealous advocate that would go the distance to ensure justice.

 In 2006, Ms. Hysell established her own immigration law office in San Francisco so that she could ensure that each of her clients receive tailored and honest service.
 In 2009, Ms. Hysell decided to return to her native Southern California to open an office in North San Diego County so that she may service clients from the Bay Area to the Mexican Border.
+She recently traveled back to San Francisco where she was asked to present as a guest lecturer at a private law school.
 As a dedicated lawyer, business woman, and mother, Ms. Hysell is committed to represent families, businesses and organizations with the resolve, compassion, ethics and values she believes is the cornerstone of the American Dream her clients seek to be a part of.
 Ms. Hysell is licensed by the State Bar of California.
 She is authorized to practice law in the State of California and throughout the United States in federal immigration matters.

 Professional Associations and Memberships:

 AILA San Diego Chapter (Currently serves as the Liasion to the San Diego ICE Chief Counsel)

 |Hispanic National Bar Association